MicrosoftDocs/learn/learn-pr/wwl-azure/advanced-security-compute/includes/11-azure-security-baseline-api-management.md

 Configuration Guidance: Deploy Azure API Management inside an Azure Virtual Network (VNET), so it can access backend services within the network.
 The developer portal and API Management gateway can be configured to be accessible either from the Internet (External) or only within the Vnet (Internal).

  -  External: the API Management gateway and developer portal are accessible from the public internet via an external load balancer.
-The gateway can access resources within the virtual network.<br>
+The gateway can access resources within the virtual network.

      -  External Virtual Network Configuration
  -  Internal: the API Management gateway and developer portal are accessible only from within the virtual network via an internal load balancer.
 The gateway can access resources within the virtual network.

      -  Internal Virtual Network Configuration

 Feature: Network Security Group Support